filipeherculano/dapp/README.md

 This should take a while ...

-then, go to Ganache website, download their latest appimage, give all users executable permission chmod a+x ~/Downloads/Ganache-2.1.0.AppImage sudo ./Downloads/Ganache-.1.0.AppImage

 install IPFS by downloading it from page, extracting it and running the script

 https://dist.ipfs.io/#go-ipfs